Carcoar School of Arts

-Carcoar School of Arts is a heritage-listed former municipal chambers and library and now community centre and museum at Icely Street, Carcoar, Blayney Shire, New South Wales, Australia.
+Carcoar School of Arts is a heritage-listed former municipal chambers and library and now community centre and museum at Icely Street, Carcoar, in the Central West region of New South Wales, Australia.
 It is also known as the Municipal Council Chambers.
 The property is owned by the School of Arts Community Hall Carcoar Inc. It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The School of Arts is the most recent of the public buildings built in Carcoar which reflect its former status as the second most populous town west of the Blue Mountains.
 In the past the building was used as the Municipal Council Chambers before being used as a community centre for functions and meetings.

 The School of Arts building opened in July 1901.
 It was designed by a Bathurst architect, Mr. Copeman, and built by local builders Messrs.
 Watson and Darrington at a cost of £1011.
 The building was designed in the Victorian classical style with a Federation period influence.

 In 1983, the building underwent a works program consisting of external wall sealing, provision of damp coursing, plaster work to damaged walls, external drainage extension and painting.

 In December 2017, the building's new trustees announced that they were seeking funding for urgent repairs.

 In addition to serving as a community centre, the building also houses the Carmenhurst Military Museum on the second floor.